Let's talk about the elephant in the room, people.

 Learn that your entitled attitude and limited beliefs show your ignorance.

+Learn that one day you're going to mouth off in the wrong place at the wrong time and your ass is going to get beat for saying crap like that.
 At that point, I walked away to go sit at another table.
 I had the strongest urge to shake him and scream how completely wrong he was, but I knew it would fall on deaf ears.

 One day, he will learn, but I know he wouldn't accept that lesson from me.